Atlanta murders of 1979–1981: Trial

 Jury selection began on December 28, 1981, and it lasted six days.
-Nine women and three men comprised the jury, among them were eight African Americans and four Caucasians.
+Nine women and three men comprised the jury, among which were eight African Americans and four Caucasians.

 The trial officially began on January 6, 1982, with Judge Clarence Cooper presiding.
-The most important evidence against Williams was the fiber analysis between the victims who he was indicted for murdering, Jimmy Ray Payne and Nathaniel Cater, and the 12 pattern-murder cases in which circumstantial evidence culminated in numerous links between the crimes.
+The most important evidence against Williams was the fiber analysis between the victims he was indicted for murdering, Jimmy Ray Payne and Nathaniel Cater, and the 12 pattern-murder cases in which circumstantial evidence culminated in numerous links between the crimes.
 This evidence included witnesses who testified that they had seen Williams with the victims, and some witnesses suggested that he had solicited sexual favors.

 The prosecution's presentation of the case has been criticized, to the extent that in some jurisdictions it might have resulted in a mistrial.
-In particular, two separate FBI special agents testified that the chances of the victims not having come into contact with Williams was "virtually impossible," based solely on the comparative rarity of the fibers which were found on the victims which seemed to match the fibers which were found in the suspect's car and home.
+In particular, two FBI special agents testified that the chances of the victims not having come into contact with Williams was "virtually impossible", based solely on the comparative rarity of the fibers which were found on the victims which seemed to match the fibers that were found in the suspect's car and home.
 After reviewing the case, Georgia Supreme Court Justice George T. Smith deemed the evidence, or the lack thereof, inadmissible.
 On February 27, 1982, after 11 hours of deliberation, the jury found Wayne Bertram Williams guilty of the two murders.
 He was sentenced to two consecutive life terms in Georgia's Hancock State Prison in Sparta.